2018-2019 Academic Catalogs

 - A recommendation provider is an individual who will complete and submit the MSU Recommendation Form on your behalf.

 - Recommendations must be submitted on the MSU Recommendation Form.
 The form is sent and submitted electronically through our online application system.
 Complete details are provided within the online admission application.
 The application can be submitted prior to the recommendations being completed and submitted by the provider.

 - For providers who wish to submit a paper recommendation form the applicant must download the form located in the Downloadable Forms section of the application and either email or mail the form to the provider.
 The completed form may then be sent to the Graduate School via email: mailto: firstname.lastname@example.org or US mail.

 - GRE/GMAT: The following programs require the GRE or GMAT:

 - Communication Disorders

-- Management (MSM): If the cumulative GPA is 3.00 or higher OR if your most recent semesters contributing to at least 60 semester hours is of at least 3.00, the scores for GRE/GMAT are not required
+- Management (MSM): If the cumulative GPA is 3.00 or higher OR if your most recent semesters contributing to 60 semester hours is a 3.00, the scores for GRE/GMAT are not required.

 - English Proficiency- International students whose native language is not English must prove English proficiency.